 Syugir Buluktayev was born in 1994 in Elista, Kalmykia.
 He works across painting, drawing, and sculpture.
 He studied Design at the University of Liberec in the Czech Republic (2011–2016).
 In 2017, he presented a solo exhibition at the National Museum of the Republic of Kalmykia.
 His works are held in private collections in Russia.

+The core imagery of Sugir’s practice is built around horses and tulips, symbols deeply connected to Kalmykia, the artist’s homeland.
+These motifs emerged organically in 2018, during a prolonged period of living in Europe, as a visual return to familiar cultural roots.
 In Kalmyk nomadic culture, the horse holds a central symbolic role.
 In the epic traditions of Mongolic and Turkic peoples, the genre of “magtal to the horse” celebrates the horse as a powerful, almost mythical being endowed with extraordinary qualities.
 Sugir’s work can be understood as a contemporary visual continuation of this tradition.

 His horses are not realistic; they are poetic and mythical embodiments of energy, movement, and light.
 Always depicted in motion—running, leaping, flying—they exist in a state of dynamic harmony.
 Textural surfaces of clouds, flowers, and abstract ornament reference traditional decorative arts and national textiles, while the vivid palette evokes the blooming steppe.